Octopus Power-ups: How They Work, Who Qualifies and Why They’ve Dried Up

 Octopus Energy has introduced Power-ups, a way to get free electricity into your home.
-But who is eligible to join and how does it work?
+But who is eligible to join, how does it work, and is it still worth getting excited about in 2026?

 Octopus Power-ups